 - OYO Hotel & Casino

 There are many more Las Vegas hotels with balconies or terraces, of course, but I’m just highlighting the very best.
-Depending on how much you want to spend, if you wish to be on the strip or not, and what you may want to do while you’re here will help determine which hotel with a balcony or terrace you’ll want to choose.
+Depending on how much you want to spend, if you wish to be on the strip or not, and what you may want to do while you’re here will help determine which hotel with a private balcony or terrace you’ll want to choose.
 I’ll explain everything below.

 Discover our top picks for hotels on the Las Vegas Strip and Downtown!
 We'll tell you the best hotels in every price range from budget-friendly to luxury.

-Las Vegas Hotels with Balconies or Terraces
+Las Vegas Hotels with Balconies or Terraces On The Strip

-First off, there aren’t any hotels on the Las Vegas strip where all the rooms have terraces or balconies.
+First off, there aren’t any hotels on the Las Vegas strip where ALL the guest rooms have terraces or balconies.
 Instead, you’ll have to specially request a balcony suite and be willing to pay extra for it, in most cases a lot extra.
 This is why it’s so important to research your hotel beforehand to ensure they have what you want.